Cawthra Park Secondary School

 Cawthra Park Secondary School, also known as CPSS, is a public high school built in 1972 located in Southeast Mississauga, Ontario, Canada.
 It is one of two regional arts schools in the Peel District School Board.
 Cawthra Park provides instruction to students from grades 9 to 12.
 Cawthra Park offers a Regional Arts Program, which Peel students may audition to attend.
-The principal is Steven Keenleyside, and the vice principals are Barbara Gordon and Sian Evans as of March 2024.
+The principal is Steven Keenleyside, as of March 2024.

 Music

 In May and June 2013, the Cawthra Park Chamber Choir performed with The Rolling Stones in the Air Canada Centre.

-Productions

-Cawthtra Park puts on a fall musical and a spring play annually.